Heritage Tree Details

 Pseudotsuga menziesii

 Early settlers in the “old town” area of Lake Oswego used this giant Douglas-fir as their lantern post by hanging a lantern on a peg driven into the side of the tree to conduct town meetings.
-In 1852, Oswego’s first Sunday school classes were held under the Peg Tree until a proper building could …
+In 1852, Oswego’s first Sunday school classes were held under the Peg Tree until a proper building could be built.
+Today it is the lone survivor of what was once a great row …

 Read More